메뉴보기

 - To improve the generalizability of a natural language processing model in extracting adverse drug reaction signal from clinical notes.

-- To test the feasibility of using clinical notes generated in diverse clinical settings (e.g., inpatient, outpatient, practitioner specialty, ER visit, operating room) as a means to improve model’s multi-institutional generalizability.
+- To test the feasibility of using clinical notes generated in diverse clinical settings (e.g., inpatient, outpatient, practitioner specialty, ER visit, operating room) as a means to improve model’s generalizability.

 Development of a registry and generation of real-world evidence using electronic medical record-based real-world data for pediatric acute lymphoblastic leukemia